n-hop/oasis/bats/README.md

 This binary is a minimized BATS™ protocol with the following limitations added:

-- limited maximum input rate at 100Mbps.
+- limited maximum input rate to 100Mbps.
-- limited maximum running time at 80 seconds.
+- limited maximum running time to 80 seconds.
 - limited feature set.
 - required a software license to run.